 - Disney Springs—the dining, shopping, and entertainment district—was the first to welcome guests back on May 20, 2020.

 - Select Disney Deluxe Villa Resorts (which are part of the Disney Vacation Club program), as well as the Fort Wilderness Resort & Campground reopened on June 22.
-Other hotels have since started opening, including Disney’s Contemporary Resort, Disney's Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Pop Century Resort.
+Other hotels have since opened, including Disney’s Contemporary Resort, Disney's Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Pop Century Resort.
 You can find an updated list of the reopened hotels on Disney World’s site.

 - The Magic Kingdom and Disney’s Animal Kingdom theme parks reopened on July 11.